 Schedule an Appointment

-If you need a tooth or teeth extracted, call Dentistry of the Queen City at 704.486.8911.
+If you need a tooth or teeth extracted, call Dentistry of the Queen City at 704.486.8911 or request a consultation online.
 Dr. Greg Reece and his professional staff will make sure that the tooth extraction procedure is as comfortable as possible.